Home / Know Your Rights / Mississippi

 Fines Must Be Authorized by CC&Rs

 Mississippi has no statute governing HOA fines for planned communities.
 Fine authority comes entirely from your CC&Rs.
 Any fine must be expressly authorized by your declaration or bylaws and must match the adopted fine schedule.
 A fine for conduct not covered in your CC&Rs, or at an amount not listed in the schedule, is not authorized.
+Beyond CC&R authorization, fines must also be reasonable under Mississippi common law, and selective enforcement — your HOA ignoring the same violation from a neighbor — is independently challengeable.

 CC&Rs / Mississippi common law (no Mississippi HOA fining statute for planned communities)

-Condominium Owners — Mississippi Condominium Law
+Condominium Owners — Mississippi Is NOT a Super-Lien State

 Miss.
-Code §89-9-1 et seq.
-(Mississippi Condominium Law — condos only)
+Code §89-9-1 through §89-9-37 (Mississippi Condominium Law); §89-9-21 (assessment liens — condos only)

 3-Year Statute of Limitations on HOA Debt